MLB STARTING LINEUPS Jun 3, 2025 (15 Games)

 Aside from the utility spot and the pitching positions, an MLB DFS team must include a catcher, first baseman, second baseman, third baseman, shortstop, and three outfielders.

-Beyond MLB Lineups - Statistics to Follow
+MLB Lineups Statistics to Follow

 At Bats (AB)

 At bats, often abbreviated using AB, is any plate appearance that results in either a hit to get on base or an out.
-Certain plate appearances, such as walks, sacrifice bunts, or RBIs that result in an out, do not count towards official at-bats.
+Certain plate appearances, such as walks, sacrifice bunts, or RBIs that result in an out, do not count towards official ABs.

 Run (R) & Runs Batted In (RBI)